-The Code defines Price List Information as:
+The Code previously defined the Price List Information as:

 "price list information" means a document which sets out information which would reasonably be required to enable the Authority, users and applicants to:

 - a.
 Understand how the service provider derived the elements of the proposed price list; and - b.
 Assess the compliance of the proposed price list with the access arrangement.